 Developments of this water reservoir began in the late 13th century and carried on during the later dynasties until it became an entire complex of gardens, islands, hills, and the lake itself.
 The man behind the first adjustments was Guo Shoujing, who redirected the water from several sources into the lake for irrigation purposes.
 The fertile ground around the lake brought about natural vegetation, which inspired the idea of making gardens and constructing the complex around Kunming Lake.

-Most of the expansions took place during the time of Qianlong Emperor, who used about 10000 laborers for this end.
+Most of the expansions took place during the time of the Qianlong Emperor, who used about 10000 laborers for this end.
 They used the extracted ground as a means of creating three islands and increase the area around longevity hill.

-The Area of The Lake
+The Area of The Kunming Lake

-The lake has an area of about 0.8 mi2 (2.2 km2) with an average depth of 5 feet (1.5 meters).
+Kunming lake has an area of about 0.8 mi2 (2.2 km2) with an average depth of 5 feet (1.5 meters).
 Of course, the depth in some areas is as deep as 9.8 feet but the lake is considered shallow.

 The Design and Folklore of Kunming Lake

-Back when the lake was becoming a water reservoir, there was a danger of flooding during the raining seasons.
+Back when the lake was becoming a water reservoir, there was a danger of flooding during the rainy seasons.
 There were also several water sources, which also added to the chance of floods.
 The main reason for digging the lake and expanding it was to reduce the chance of flooding.
 There is also the belief that the ox statue facing the Forbidden City, located on the eastern dike of the lake, is put there to protect the city and the Forbidden City from flooding.

 The three islands in the lake also have symbolic importance in Chinese lore, which represents the three islands of the immortals.
 They also represent the design of “one pond, three hills” which is seen in the traditional ways of Chinese Gardening.
 Other elements, such as the bridges and the dikes, are also inspired by other important bridges and natural elements in the Chinese landscape.